 Still unlocking your phone with a fingerprint?
 How primitive!
 The modern smartphone user, provided she has the latest Apple products, is unlocking her device with a glance.

-Available on the iPhone X, iPhone Xr, iPhone Xs, iPhone Xs Plus, third-generation iPad Pro, and the iPad Pro 11", Face ID is Apple's next-generation biometric system that scans the face instead of a finger.
+Available on most iPhones and iPads designed at the same time, or after, the 2017 iPhone X, Face ID is Apple's next-generation biometric system that scans the face instead of a finger.

 According to Apple, the likelihood of a random person being able to use their face to unlock someone else's phone is 1:1,000,000.
 Touch ID's odds are 1:50,000, making Face ID 20 times more secure.